 In future posts, we’ll talk about the many different types of local listings that are available for medical and surgical practices.
 We’ll look at which ones are likely to give you the strongest results and the specific rules and advantages you need to know for each of the main listings.

-For now, you’ll want to start checking your listings on Google+ Local (those are the map results in Google) and on Bing Local (Bing’s maps).
+For now, you’ll want to start checking your listings on Google My Business (those are the map results in Google) and on Bing Local (Bing’s maps).
 Make sure that your NAP is correct.
 Add photos and / or videos if you have them, and fill out the information as fully as you can.
 Add your website link.

 Simply put, look for any and every way to help a potential patient contact you.